Yousefuwk20/Yousefuwk20/README.md

 ## About Me

-I'm passionate about transforming raw data into structured, insightful, and actionable systems.

-After starting as an **ML Engineer**, I shifted my focus to **Data Engineering**, where I combine my machine learning background with data pipeline design to deliver high-impact, analytics-ready architectures.

-Currently exploring **real-time data streaming** and **cloud data platforms**.
+I'm a final-year AI student and data engineer passionate about building scalable, analytics-ready data systems.
+After starting as an ML engineer, I transitioned to data engineering to design robust pipelines, such as a real-time streaming system processing using Kafka and Spark.
+I specialize in integrating ML models into data workflows to drive actionable insights, with a current focus on real-time and batch streaming and cloud-native platforms like AWS.

 ---